Fidelity plateaus from correlated noise in isolated few-level quantum systems: When does the plateau occur?

-\textit{When does the plateau occur?} There are three conditions that must be satisfied for the fidelity plateau to occur.
+Three conditions must be satisfied for the fidelity plateau to occur.
 They are most easily understood in terms of the equation of motion for $c_g(t)$ and $c_e(t)$, the decomposition of the system's state in terms of the instantaneous eigenbasis of $\mathcal{H}_n$:

+where the dots denote time-derivatives.
 The first condition is that transitions due to $\left[ \mathcal{H}_0, \mathcal{H}_n \right] \neq 0$ must be negligible, i.e.\ the first term in the square brackets must be small compared to the third.
-The second condition is that non-adiabatic transitions between the instantaneous eigenstates of $\mathcal{H}_n$ must be negligible as well, i.e.\ the second term must be small compared to the third.
-The third condition is that the third term must be strong enough to completely dephase the components of the initial state by the end of the ramp.
+The second condition is that non-adiabatic transitions between the instantaneous eigenstates of $\mathcal{H}_n$ must also be negligible, i.e.\ the second term must be small compared to the third.
+The third condition is that the third term must be strong enough to completely dephase the components of the initial state by the end of the process.

-To determine when the first condition is satisfied, we rescale the time variable:\ $t = s \, t_f$ with $s \in [0,1]$.
-For the first term in the square brackets in (\ref{eq:EOM}), this is equivalent to rescaling the matrix elements by a factor $t_f$.
+To determine when the first condition is satisfied, we rescale the time variable:\ $t = s \, T$ with $s \in [0,1]$.
+For the first term in the square brackets in (\ref{eq:EOM}), this is equivalent to rescaling the matrix elements by a factor $T$.
 However, the third term must be treated more carefully.
 Examining the correlation function of the noise,

-we see that the appropriate rescaling is $\eta(t) \to t_f^{-1/2} \eta(s)$.
+we see that the appropriate rescaling is $\eta(t) \to T^{-1/2} \eta(s)$.
 Thus the Schr\"odinger equation becomes:

 This shows that the `strength' of the noise depends on how long the system is exposed to it.
-The influence of the deterministic part becomes comparable to that of the noise when the two terms on the right-hand side of \eqref{eq:SEscaled} are of similar magnitude: $t_f \, \Delta E_0 \sim \epsilon \sqrt{t_f} \, \Delta E_n$, where $\Delta E_x$ is the typical energy difference between the eigenstates of $\mathcal{H}_x$.
-Thus transitions due to $\mathcal{H}_0$ may be neglected provided that
+The influence of the deterministic part becomes comparable to that of the noise when the two terms on the right-hand side of \eqref{eq:SEscaled} are of similar magnitude: $T \, \Delta E_0 \sim \epsilon \sqrt{T} \, \Delta E_n$, where $\Delta E_{\alpha}$ is the typical energy difference between the eigenstates of $\mathcal{H}_{\alpha}$.
+Thus we may neglect transitions due to $\mathcal{H}_0$ provided that